shibbir-ahmad24/MS-Final-Project-on-LLM-RAG-Powered-Medical-Chatbot/README.md

 - The tool performs a web search via **SerpAPI** on trusted medical sources.
 - Retrieved snippets are summarized using the LLM to explain possible causes.

+## 🤖 5.
+Response Generation using LLMs

+- The composed prompt is passed to a Large Language Model (LLama 3 or DeepSeek) for response generation.
+- The model produces clear, concise, and clinically grounded answers tailored to the user's question and the retrieved context.
+- This helps minimize hallucinations and ensures real-world relevance.

+## 💬 6.
+Real-Time Chat Interface (Streamlit)

+- The chatbot is built using Streamlit, offering a simple, responsive UI for users to:

+  - Ask clinical questions interactively
+  - Switch between LLMs and toggle RAG mode
+  - View past queries and system responses in chat format
+  - Reset the session as needed

+🚀 7.
+Cloud Deployment (Hugging Face Spaces)

+- The full application — including embeddings, vector database, model interface, and UI — is deployed to Hugging Face Spaces.
+- Users can access the chatbot directly in the browser without login, thanks to:
+  - Automatic unzipping and loading of ChromaDB on startup
+  - Built-in support for anonymous access and cloud-based execution

 # Tech Stack

 - **Python:** Core programming language for development.